npbhavya/phage-genomes/README.md

 Phage genome assembly and annotation

 Pure isolate phages seqeunced on Illumina (paired end) and Nanopore (long read) sequencing technology are processed through the following steps
-  - quality control
+  - quality control (Illumina: prinseq++, Nanopore: Filtlong)
+  - assembly (Illumina: SPAdes and Megahit, Nanopore: Flye and Unicycler)
-  - assembly
+  - assembly statistics:
-  - assembly statistics: read coverage of each contig, contig classification as bacterial/plasmid/viral and number of graph components
+      - read coverage of each contig (CoverM),
+      - contig classification as bacterial/plasmid/viral (viral verify)
+      - number of graph components (assembly graph files, python scripts added here)

 The final ouput is tab separated file providing the summary for each sample assembly, with contig features.